Jan. 24 in Music History: Conor Oberst and Phoebe Bridgers released 'Better Oblivion Community Center'

 1969 - The Doors appeared at Madison Square Garden, New York City.
 They were paid over $50,000 for the gig making them one of the highest paid acts that year.

-1972 - Aretha Franklin released Young, Gifted and Black, her eighteenth studio album.
+1972 - Aretha Franklin released Young, Gifted and Black, her 18th studio album.
 The album went No. 2 on Billboard's R&B albums survey and peaked at No. 11 on the main album chart.
 It was certified Gold by the RIAA and its title was cut from "To Be Young, Gifted and Black", recorded and released by Nina Simone in 1969.

 1972 - Paul Simon released his self-titled album.
 It was technically his second solo album after he split with his musical partner Art Garfunkel, but his first solo album remained unreleased in the U.S. until 1981, when it appeared in the 5-LP Collected Works boxed set.
 His self-titled album topped the charts in the U.K., Japan and Norway and reached No. 4 on the U.S. Billboard Pop Albums.
 It was certified platinum in 1986.
 The album produced three singles - "Mother and Child Reunion," "Duncan,” and “Me and Julio Down by the Schoolyard."

 1976 - Bob Dylan started a five-week run at No. 1 on the U.S. album chart with his 17th studio album, Desire.
-The album features "Hurricane", which protests the conviction of former middleweight boxer Rubin "Hurricane" Carter for triple murder in 1966, arguing his innocence.
+The album features "Hurricane," which protests the conviction of former middleweight boxer Rubin "Hurricane" Carter for triple murder in 1966, arguing his innocence.

 1977 - The Buzzcocks appeared at the Roxy, in London, England, supported by Chelsea.